dashpay/platform/packages/dashmate/README.md

   $ dashmate start

 OPTIONS
-  -f, --force               force start even if some node is started -v, --verbose             use verbose mode for output -w, --wait-for-readiness  wait for nodes to be ready --config=config           configuration name to use
+  -v, --verbose             use verbose mode for output -w, --wait-for-readiness  wait for nodes to be ready --config=config           configuration name to use